 Uses a camera and a screen or monitor to magnify images and text.
-A CCTV will magnify small print that you find on newspapers, pill bottles, food items, and will also magnify photos, three-dimensional objects and more.
-A CCTV can magnify images up to 70 times their original size, making even the smallest items easy to see.
+These machines will magnify small print that you find on newspapers, pill bottles, food items, and will also magnify photos, three-dimensional objects, and more.
+The magnification of images is up to 70 times their original size, making even the smallest items easy to see.

-Kurzweil software is available at the Antioch, Hercules, and Pleasant Hill community libraries.
+Kurzweil software is available at the Antioch, Dougherty Station, El Cerrito, Hercules, Kensington, Pleasant Hill, and San Pablo libraries.

-Rollators are available at the Antioch, Brentwood, Concord, Dougherty Station, Hercules, Lafayette, Pinole, Pleasant Hill, San Ramon, and Walnut Creek community libraries.
+Rollators (Rolling walkers) are available at the Antioch, Brentwood, Clayton, Concord, Danville, Dougherty Station, El Cerrito, Hercules, Lafayette, Moraga, Oakley, Orinda, Pinole, Pittsburg, Pleasant Hill, San Pablo, San Ramon, Ygnacio Valley and Walnut Creek community libraries.

 Contra Costa County's first Insiders Program began at Antioch Library in 2007.
-The Insiders Program was developed to encourage adults with developmental disabilities to feel comfortable navigating through the library, using available resources, and communicating with staff members.
+The Insiders Program was developed to encourage adults with intellectual and developmental disabilities to feel comfortable navigating the library, using available resources, and communicating with Library staff.
 As a result of the success and necessity of the program, the Insiders Program has spread to other Contra Costa County library locations.